KaiD3v/Signup-Project-Api/README.md

 - **GET /posts**: Retrieve all posts.
 - **PUT /user/:userId/post/:postId/update**: Update a specific post for a user.
 - **DELETE /user/:userId/post/:postId/delete**: Delete a specific post for a user.

+### 3. Comment Management
+- **POST /user/:userId/post/:postId/comment**: Create a new comment on a specific post.
+- **GET /user/:userId/post/:postId/comment/:commentId**: Retrieve a specific comment on a post.
+- **PUT /user/:userId/post/:postId/comment/:commentId/update**: Update a specific comment on a post.
+- **DELETE /user/:userId/post/:postId/comment/:commentId/delete**: Delete a specific comment on a post.

 ## Authentication
 - The API uses token-based authentication.